-3. PRINCIPLES GOVERNING NAV CANADA'S SERVICE CHARGES
+5. PRINCIPLES GOVERNING NAV CANADA'S SERVICE CHARGES

 The principles governing the establishment of new charges or the revision of existing charges by NAV CANADA are set out in Section 35 of the ANS Act.
-Each of the principles is presented below in italics, followed by an explanation of how the NAV CANADA charges comply with that particular principle.
-The explanations are valid for the NAV CANADA charges, whether the ASDE charge is in effect or not.
-The NAV CANADA charges remain consistent with the charging principles with the removal of the ASDE charge.
+Each of the principles is presented below in italics, followed by an explanation of how the Notice complies with that particular principle.